History & Philosophy

 Our Sports Program is staffed by a team of nationally certified instructors and internationally qualified coaches.
 We offer recreational, adaptive, para-equestrian sports, and pony club programs for youth and adults within an inclusive, community-building environment.
 The Sports Program has a distinct sport orientation offering both educational and competitive opportunities, complemented by the availability of Carlisle’s on-staff therapists who can provide athlete consultation on functional movement, strength, and equipment needs.

-Our Therapy Program is led by a full-time occupational therapist, Susan Grant, OTR/L, HPCS, a practitioner of 35 years earning the esteemed status of Hippotherapy Clinical Specialist (HPCS) through the AHCB Board Certification, which represents the highest level of credentialing in the field.
-Additional on-staff physical and occupational therapists hold their AHCB-Certified Therapist or HPCS credentials with further specialization in Sensory Integration and Neuro-Developmental Treatment certifications.
+Our Therapy Program is staffed by two occupational therapists trained and credentialed in hippotherapy and one physical therapist who has earned the esteemed status of Hippotherapy Clinical Specialist (HPCS) through the American Hippotherapy Certification Board, which represents the highest level of credentialing in the field.
 Professional horse handlers are on staff to long line and manage horses, creating safe, consistent lessons and optimal outcomes for the riders.
 The team is rounded out by lesson apprentices and clinical interns offering side walking support, while gaining professional mentoring in therapy and education.
 With our composition of highly talented and credentialed staff, the Academy has emerged as a center of excellence and leader within our industry.

 The Core Values and Beliefs that make this program what it is today.